 But this topic calls for the discussion of two other issues pertinent to dog owners.
 First of all, even if you're successful in keeping your canine friends within the confines of your own yard, the fact is that dogs can create "dog spots" in your grass or cause even more significant damage to a property, tearing a lawn to shreds and leaving behind a muddy mess.
-The second issue also has to do with damage; but in this case, I'm referring not to damage caused by dogs, but damage caused to dogs through the ingestion of plants toxic to pets.
+The second issue also has to do with damage; but in this case, not to damage caused by dogs, but the damage caused to dogs through the ingestion of plants toxic to pets.

+Tired of having other people's dogs using your yard as their own personal toilet?
 Dog repellents come in many forms, ranging from products whose smell keeps dogs away, to devices that emit sonic and ultrasonic sound waves that dogs find offensive.
-The article below offers an introduction to these means for preventing dogs from entering your yard: